The Glass Bees are a multidisciplinary art project based in New York City.

-If you are an artist (of any kind) who’d like to collaborate, get in touch and let’s make something together.
+If you’d like to collaborate (in any way) get in touch and let’s make something together.

 In September, 2012, we created a gallery installation for the Hart Island Project Node of City Drift Bushwick at Bogart Salon.
 It featured five wall pieces (consisting of paintings on vellum and debris assemblages) for each of five “unique places of death” we visited between Friday night and Saturday morning, a 37-minute stereo sound collage (playing as a loop) made of sounds recorded during those same visits, and a bonus painting of Chris on the phone to AAA at midnight after we realized we had a dead car battery.

 Continue reading to hear the final sound collage, to and see detail views of the installation’s assemblages and an illustrated timeline of the 28-hour project.

 At Momenta Art and Bogart Salon, 56 Bogart, Bushwick, Brooklyn.